 - Cotton swabs

-What to Pack for a Day at the Lake in Europe
+What to Pack For a Day at the Lake in Switzerland

-- I love kaftans and think, it is best to wear from the beach back to the hotel room etc. Luckily, they look super cool these days.
+- I love kaftans and think it is best to wear them from the beach to the hotel room.
+Luckily, they look super cool these days.

 - Beach Bag: I recommend one of the cool beach bags, which are light, affordable, and stylish.

 Change of clothes: It’s always a good idea to bring a change of clothes, just in case.

 Remember to always follow the rules and regulations of the specific lake you’re visiting, and to respect the environment by properly disposing of any trash or litter.